29jm/29jm.github.io/_posts/2020-10-17-filesystems-for-dummies.markdown

 ### Clang

 First thing I did was replacing `CC` with `clang`, and check the results.
 The results were mostly linker errors.
 Surprisingly, `clang` seems to call out to the system's `gcc` for a lot of things{% anecdote 10|which I've forgotten %}, and it uses the system's `ld` too.
-Anyway, I basically had to do two things:
+Anyway, I basically had to do four things:
 + Use `ld` for compilation phases instead of `CC`: `clang` calls `ld` there, but with somewhat crap arguments, it's far simpler to call `ld` directly and have control over them,
 + Call `as` directly, not `CC`: while `clang` can compile GNU assembly, it wasn't keen on doing so with the specific options I wanted to give it,
 + Remove `-lgcc` from `LDFLAGS`: I don't remember why it was there in the first place,